 Features a unique grinding mechanism to release fuller flavor and lids to keep contents fresh.
-Pepper grinder boasts a hardened carbon steel mechanism and offers 6 easy to adjust grinding levels, ranging from course to powder-fine.
+Pepper grinder boasts a hardened carbon steel mechanism and offers 6 easy to adjust grinding levels, ranging from coarse to powder-fine.
 Salt mill features a diamond-cut ceramic grinder with 3 settings, and effortlessly takes on large, hard sea salt chunks.
 Acrylic and stainless steel construction beautifully balances elegance and durability.

 Pricey, but the quality and performance is unrivaled.